mrvautin/react-shoppingcart/README.md

 This value stores a nice discount value which can be displayed on the cart.
 Eg: If the discount is set to $20.00 then the text will be: `$20.00 off`.
 Depending on the `currency` and `locale` set, this same text in `Euro` will be: `20,00 € off`.

+## totalItemsAmount

+This value stores the total amount of just the items.
+This is a total of the item price * the item quantity.

 ## cartNetTotal

 This value stores the net total taking into account any discounts.
-Eg: This value is: `cartTotal` - `cartDiscountTotal` = `cartNetTotal`.
+Eg: This value is: `cartTotal` - `totalDiscountAmount` = `cartNetTotal`.

+## cartTotal

+Returns the total value in the cart including `totalDiscountAmount` and `totalShippingAmount`.
+Essentially it's `totalItemsAmount` - `totalDiscountAmount` + `totalShippingAmount` = `cartTotal`.
+The value is in whole number.
+Eg: `1000` is `$10.00`.

 # Example